Azure-Samples/active-directory-dotnetcore-daemon-v2/4-Call-OwnApi-Pop/README.md

 ### Overview

-This sample application shows how to use the [Microsoft identity platform](http://aka.ms/aadv2) to access the data from a protected Web API, in a non-interactive process.
+This sample application shows how to use the [Microsoft identity platform](http://aka.ms/aadv2) to access the data from a protected web API, in a non-interactive process.
 It uses the [OAuth 2 client credentials grant](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) to acquire an access token, which is then used to call the Web API.
 Additionally, it lays down all the steps developers need to take to secure their Web APIs with the [Microsoft identity platform](http://aka.ms/aadv2).

 The app is a .NET Core console application that gets the list of "todos" from `TodoList-WebApi` project by using [Microsoft Authentication Library (MSAL) for .NET](https://aka.ms/aaddev) to acquire an access token for `TodoList-WebApi`.